onlyhavecans/squirrels.wtf/content/code/BunnyPot Alpha.md

 I started with a Ubuntu VPS, patched but lightly hardened.
 Obviously being a honeypot the system has to be quasi-disposable.

 Setting up dionaea was the **hardest part**!! _Seriously_.
-The install directions for it are fucked and the whole thing just feels like a one man hackjob, however it has the cool features that I want to play with.
+The install directions for it are fucked and the whole thing just feels like a one man hack job, however it has the cool features that I want to play with.
 I wrote up a little batch script that SHOULD one-shot install it.
 Just like the original install instructions some of the versions might disappear/break so some of the fetch instructions may break and meed to be tweaked.
 While this script is dirty it's smart enough to exit with error if it fails to download or decompress a file.
 However if you run it outside of sudo it will fail in ugly ways.
-Standard disclaimer applies; never run rnadom scripts off the internet without vetting them yourself.
+Standard disclaimer applies; never run random scripts off the internet without vetting them yourself.

     :::bash
     #!/bin/sh